EpsilonZ/ParkingOccupancyDetection/README.md

 Before diving into the implementations it's really important to have an overview of the solution before getting into details.
 Now, let's answer a fast custom FAQ by me:

 - A set of parking spots in a certain place usually change shape / distribution ?
 Answer is NO (and if that's the case it'll happen very rarely or to exceptional conditions)

 - How do we detect a parking spot is available or not?
 We can use ultrasonic sensors, LIDAR or many other technologies but in this case we'll use a simple webcam that costs ~15$

 - When looking for parking spot occupancy changes do we really need to recognize each second?
-Answer is NO. Because OpenCV capabilities we'll compute image differences at each second (L1, L2) and if nothing has changed why expend computation / energy? :D
+Answer is NO. Because OpenCV capabilities we'll compute image differences at each second (L1, L2) and if nothing has changed why expend computation / energy? :D Because of the easy computation of 2 images difference on OpenCV this operation will be fast.
+If you want to find an example on how this works head to cloud/awsrekognition/testingImageDiffCrop/ directory to see it in action! __Note that we'll be only looking at differences on the regions of image which parking spot corresponds to.
+For example, if a bird comes by on the sky we'll not detect that as a difference!__

 Now that we have a clearer vision on the problem and solution this software will follow a really simple structure: